Crispy Panko breaded chicken recipe is an easy recipe that helps make dinnertime a snap.

-Finally, add the grated parmesan to the bowl and stir together.
+Finally, add the grated parmesan cheese to the bowl and stir together.

 Once you have the bowls ready, grab your chicken breasts from the fridge and get started dipping.

-Dip the chicken breast into the eggs and flip it over, making sure it gets covered with egg.
+Dredge the chicken breast into the eggs and flip it over, making sure it gets covered with egg wash.

 This isn’t the prettiest picture, but you get the idea.